rvalen1123/ai-resources-and-guides/examples/claude-code/custom-agents/README.md

 - **Tool-specific** - Appropriate tool permissions

 ## Creating Custom Subagents

+### Official Recommendation
+**Start with Claude-generated agents:** Anthropic recommends "generating your initial sub agent with Claude and then iterating on it to make it personally yours.
+This approach gives you the best results - a solid foundation that you can customize to your specific needs."

 Keep it simple:
 1. **Short description** - What does it do?